The Second Moment of Sums of Hecke Eigenvalues I: Introduction

-Indeed, the key tool for computing averages of the sums \(\mathcal S(x,f)\) is the Petersson trace formula.
+Whilst Lau and Zhao establish a bound \(\mathrm{Var}\ll_f q x^{1/2}\) for \(q^{2-\epsilon}\leq x\leq q^{2+\epsilon}\), the exact asymptotic behaviour of the variance (\ref{blomervar}) is unclear over this transition.
+Interestingly, Fouvry, Ganguly, Kowalski and Michel \cite{fgkm} (see also \cite{lesteryesha}) prove a central limit theorem for these sums in progressions (on average over the congruence class) in this transition regime, when \(q\) is prime and \(x=q^{2-o(1)}\).

+In another instance, Petrow \cite{petrow} has studied shifted convolution sums \(\sum_n \lambda_f(n)\lambda_f(n+h)\).
+These are related to the off-diagonal terms appearing in this article, since one has \((\sum_n\lambda_f(n))^2=\sum_n \lambda_f(n)^2+\sum_{h\neq0}\sum_n\lambda_f(n)\lambda_f(n+h)\).
+Petrow detects a transition in the first moment of these shifted convolution sums, taken on average over the shifts \(h\), when the length of the sums is \(\approx h^2\).
+See also the work of Conrey, Farmer and Soundararajan \cite{conreyfarmersound} for another example of such a transition in sums of the Jacobi symbol.

+The proof of Theorems \ref{thmmean} and \ref{thmvarsimple} relies upon the Petersson trace formula to compute the \(f\)-averages.
 This splits the first and second moments into diagonal and off-diagonal terms.
 The off-diagonal terms contain the Bessel functions \(J_{k-1}\).
-Essentially, the off-diagonal is shown to be small, except at these transitions (where \(x\in [k^2/(32\pi^2), k^2/(16\pi^2)]\) for the first moment and \(x\in[k/(8\pi), k/(4\pi)]\) for the second moment).
+Essentially, the off-diagonal is shown to be small, except at the transitions (where \(x\in [k^2/(32\pi^2), k^2/(16\pi^2)]\) for the first moment and \(x\in[k/(8\pi), k/(4\pi)]\) for the second moment).
 Here, large peaks of the Bessel function produce a large off-diagonal contribution.

-We will apply Poisson summation to evaluate this large off-diagonal contribution (where it appears).
-In \cite{hough}, Hough proves a second moment estimate for the \(L\)-functions attached to the eigenvalues \((\lambda_f(n))_{n\geq1}\) using an analogous application of Poisson summation.
+Our handling of these off-diagonal contributions is analogous to work of Hough \cite{hough}, who proves a second moment estimate for the \(L\)-functions attached to the eigenvalues \((\lambda_f(n))_{n\geq1}\) in weight aspect (see also \cite[Theorem 4.2]{balkanovafrolenkov}).
+After an application of the Petersson trace formula, Hough (using Poisson summation) similarly extracts a secondary main term from the off-diagonal contribution.